Cauchy Transforms of Colored Graphs in Two Variables: A combinatorial observation

 \section{A combinatorial observation}

 The following observation of potentially independent interest arose in the development of the function theory of the previous section.
-Following Bickel and Hong, a \dfn{stick graph} (as it is referenced in \cite{hong}, more often called a \textit{path graph} in graph theory) to be a graph consists of a line of vertices with adjacent vertices connected by edges.
+Following Bickel and Hong's terminology \cite{hong}, a \dfn{stick graph} (more commonly called a \textit{path graph} in graph theory) consists of a line of vertices with adjacent vertices connected by edges.
 Let $S_n$ be the $z$-colored adjacency matrix of the n-stick, a stick with $n$ vertices.
 For example:

 and so on.
 Let $T_n = \det(S_n)$.
 The following observation may be of independent interest.
 (See also \cite[Section 3.1]{rahm}.)